TWG REVITALIZED – NEW TWG BOARD OF DIRECTORS ELECTED – Laryssa Courtney new TWG President

 ANNOUNCEMENTS

-Former TWG President Ihor Kotlarchuk (1943-2024) has Died
+Former TWG President Ihor Kotlarchuk (1943-2024)

 It is with great sadness that I share with you the news that our former TWG President (2000 -2005) Ihor Kotlarchuk has passed away.
 His leadership of TWG was exemplary and he will be missed by his many friends and colleagues.
 Ihor passed away after a long and courageous battle with Parkinson’s disease.
 Our hearts go out to his beloved wife Natalia Holub, who was an active member of the TWG Cultural Fund when she was Cultural attaché at the Embassy of Ukraine.
 May he rest in peace.